kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.0-rc4/2012-01-01-for-administrators.md

 ## Maintenance Guide

-Due to the fault-tolerant nature of Hadoop and HBase, your Kiji instance should not require much on-going maintenance.
+Due to the fault-tolerant nature of Hadoop and HBase, your Kiji instance should not require much ongoing maintenance.
 The following list of recommended practices describe what maintenance should be performed to ensure uninterrupted operation.